 Recorded auditions are not acceptable for the following types of applicants:

-- All piano applicants who pass pre-screening must audition on campus.
+- All piano, composition, and percussion applicants who pass pre-screening must audition on campus.

 - DMA applicants must audition on campus because of the required interview with the graduate committee.